 While browsing and search possibilities are available to all Veeam Backup Enterprise Manager users, file restore operations can be performed by authorized users only.

 However, consider that by default, backup repository is the primary destination for the search.
-This means, in particular, that if a backup (with indexed guest) is stored in both locations — repository and tape — then Enterprise Manager search results will only include files from backup stored in repository.
-Files from tape-archived backup will appear in search results only if not found in the repository.
-For details, refer to Configuring Retention Settings section of this guide.
+This means, in particular, that if a backup (with indexed guest) is stored in both locations — repository and tape — then Enterprise Manager search results will only include files from the backup stored on the repository.
+Files from tape-archived backup will appear in search results only if not found on the repository.
+For more information, see Configuring Retention Settings.

 This capability is supported in the Enterprise and Enterprise Plus editions of Veeam Backup & Replication.

 Searching for Physical Server Guest OS Files